 I still had a fever and was extremely tired.
 I could see how frightened my baby was.
+How does one manage covid with kids?
 I made the decision to not wear masks in my small apartment.
-I guess I chose helping her feel less scared over science.
+I guess I chose to help her feel less scared over science.
 I also felt it was an unrealistic expectation to social distance and wear a mask while caring for a 5-year-old.
 After getting her settled, I got online and scheduled a Covid test for the next day.

 By Monday morning it was no surprise that my test came back positive.
-I called all the people I’d been in contact with to let them know… my sister and her newborn son, my mom, a couple friends and my financial advisor.
+I called all the people I’d been in contact with to let them know… my sister and her newborn son, my mom, a couple of friends, and my financial advisor.
 The Health Department called me to contact trace and go over symptoms and options.
-I received a public order to stay isolated for 10 days, otherwise I could receive a $999 fine.
+I received a public order to stay isolated for 10 days, otherwise, I could receive a $999 fine.

 It was all very serious and scary.
 Looking back, I think I took 2 naps a day that whole week while Colette happily watched movies and TV shows.
 My daily wins were ordering groceries on Instacart to be delivered no-contact to my door and cooking healthy meals for us.
 I couldn’t smell or taste anything we cooked together, as the virus killed my smell and taste.